 Besides this list, I am also working on reading through the Bible.
-As I finish a chapter, I write down the name of the chapter and the date in the front of my Bible.
+As I finish a book of the Bible, I write down the name of the book and the date in the front of my Bible.
 As someone who grew up in church and became a Christian at a young age, I’ve realized that reading through the Bible should be a priority.

 Even though the top ten list didn’t include blogs, I feel like there are a few blogs that have become influential in my life too.
 I read the incourage blog, Modern Mrs. Darcy, and www.holleygerth.com each week.
 I also listen to Tsh Oxenreider’s Art of Simple Podcast while I’m cooking.
 Since these blogs are so current and “with me” each week, they are very influential.

 This beautiful weather has been leading me to slack a little in the blogging department, but I’ve been making some great memories with my son.
 Maybe you can relate to that too :)

 Anyway, what are your favorite books, blogs, or podcasts?

 1 Peter 3:3-4 (NIV) Your beauty should not come from outward adornment, such as elaborate hairstyles and the wearing of gold jewelry or fine clothes.
 Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.

 Isaiah 64:8 (ESV) But now, O Lord, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.